|[ email | About W.H.Scholten | Travelling » Ukraine | Украина 2014||]|

 Cherkassy seems different indeed, my impression of fewer small shops along the road remains.
 And near the beach, houses are built quite close together, and various roads are going down, which means this town is a little like Crimea in some parts, and more like other cities in Ukraine further away from the beach.
 This makes Cherkassy give me a different feeling to many other cities.

 In a Ukrainian restaurant in typical style for old houses, I had some fabulous varenniki with cottage cheese and smetana on top.
-These were only just beaten by the phirozhki I had in a (very expensive) restaurant in 2012 in Kiev (and btw, those phirozhky were not fatty as others I tried since then (perhaps they were steamed, I should go back to that restaurant even though I don't want to go to way too expensive restaurants in Kiev...).
+These were only just beaten by the phirozhki I had in a (very expensive) restaurant in 2012 in Kiev.
+Btw, those phirozhky were not fatty as others I tried since then (perhaps they were steamed, I should go back to that restaurant even though I don't want to go to way too expensive restaurants in Kiev...).

 Feelings in Cherkassy about Russia: I found out that here, in centre of Ukraine, people are very angry but also afraid of what Russia might do.
 I didn't expect this, as in Sumy, quite close to the Russian border I didn't experience this at all...
-I aven't been to south-eastern Ukraine, but people there often look to be indoctrinated by the Russian BS on their TV channels, so it's a good thing that Ukraine has disallowed transmission of Russian tv channels (not sure how many people have sattelite receivers though which could make this ineffective), perhaps people there will start to look at reality instead of listen to the fairy tales on Russian TV)
+I haven't been to south-eastern Ukraine, but from what I've seen, people there often look to be indoctrinated by the Russian BS on their TV channels, so it's a good thing that Ukraine has disallowed transmission of Russian tv channels (not sure how many people have sattelite receivers though which could make this ineffective, not to mention watching programmes via internet), perhaps people there will start to look at reality instead of listening to the fairy tales on Russian TV)

 I stayed at the Lybid hotel where I stayed in 2012, it's conveniently located not far from the railway station, but for some reason I noticed this time more how noisy it is from the traffic!
 Kiev is generally noisy, but this is just awful, opening the window to get fresh air and cool down the room is no fun.